home-assistant/home-assistant.io/source/_integrations/prusalink.markdown

 ha_integration_type: integration
 ---

-The PrusaLink integration allows you to monitor your [Prusa 3D printer](https://www.prusa3d.com) and it's progress with your Home Assistant installation.
+The PrusaLink integration allows you to monitor your [Prusa 3D printer](https://www.prusa3d.com) and its progress with your Home Assistant installation.

 {% include integrations/config_flow.md %}